lamhizz/time-log-app/README.md

 The "Work Log Timer" extension should now appear in your list.

 That's it!
 The extension is installed.
 The alarm will create itself and should fire in 1-15 minutes for the first time, and then every 15 minutes after that (on weekdays).

-P.S.
-You'll also need some simple icons.
-Create a folder named icons in your extension directory and add icon16.png, icon48.png, and icon128.png.
-You can find free placeholder icons online, or I can help generate simple ones if you'd like!